seanrsinclair/Inventory-Based-Shared-Resource-Allocation/README.md

-# Inventory-Based Shared Resource Allocation: A Little Envy Goes a (Exponentially) Long Way
+# Sequential Fair Allocation With Replenishments: A Little Envy Goes An Exponentially Long Way

 In this repository we include all of the code used for generating the figures and numerical simulations.